-May 6, 1826 marks the founding of the Methodist Church in Bedford.
-In that year, forty members were organized into the Methodist Episcopal Church in Bedford.
+On May 6, 1826, forty members were organized into the Methodist Episcopal (ME) Church in Bedford.
 The first pastor was Rev. Jong Hogan.
 His circuit included Bloomington, Indian Creek, Leatherwood, Shiloh, Hopewell, Shiloh Camp, and Bedford.
 During the first nine years, the Methodists of Bedford held meetings at the homes and in the courthouse.

-The First United Methodist Church of Bedford has, in 1967, 720 members who have followed the lead of those forty pioneers who blazed the trail in 1826.
+In 1967, the First United Methodist Church of Bedford counted 720 members who have followed the lead of those forty pioneers who blazed the trail in 1826.